Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

 \subsubsection{Results}

 As Table~\ref{tab-exp2} shows, \textit{hybrid} and \textit{error} perform best for predicting the object velocity for pushes that were not part of the training set.
 Although still being close, none of the networks can outperform the \textit{physics} baseline on this test set.

-Note that the difficulty of the test set in this experiment differs from the one in the previous experiment, as can be seen from the different performance of the \textit{physics} baseline: Due to the central contact points and small pushing angles, the test set contains a high proportion of pushes with sticking contact, for which the movement of the object is similar to the movement of the pusher.
-This makes it hard to compare the results between Table~\ref{tab-exp1} and Table~\ref{tab-exp2} in terms of absolute values.
+Note that the difficulty of the test set in this experiment differs from the one in the previous experiment, as can be seen from the different performance of the \textit{physics} baseline: Due to the central contact point locations and small pushing angles, the test set contains a high proportion of pushes with sticking contact (see Section~\ref{sec:model}), for which the resulting object movement is similar to the pusher movement.
+Prediction in sticking contact cases is therefore generally simpler than in cases in which the pusher slides along the object.
+This difference in difficulty makes it hard to compare the results between Table~\ref{tab-exp1} and Table~\ref{tab-exp2} in terms of absolute values.

-With more than 100k training examples, we supply enough data for the pure neural model to clearly outperform the combined approach and the baseline in the previous experiment (i.e.\ when the test set is similar to the training set,see Figure \ref{fig-datasize}).
+With more than 100k training examples, we supply enough data for the pure neural model to clearly outperform the combined approach and the baseline in the previous experiment (i.e.\ when the test set is similar to the training set, see Figure~\ref{fig-datasize}).
 The fact that \textit{neural} now performs worse than \textit{hybrid} and \textit{physics} indicates that its advantage over the \textit{physics} baseline may not come from it learning a more accurate dynamics model.
-Instead, it probably memorizes specific input-output combinations that the analytical model cannot predict well, for example due to noisy object pose data.
+Instead, it probably memorizes specific input-output combinations that the analytical model cannot predict as well, e.g.\ due to noisy object pose data.

-The same is supposedly also true for \textit{error}, which cannot improve on \textit{hybrid} for new pushes and even performs a little worse for predicting rotations when evaluated on the testset.
-The difference in performance is however much smaller than for \textit{neural}.
+This might also be the reason why \textit{error} cannot improve on \textit{hybrid} as much as in the previous experiment, especially when it comes to predicting the translation of the object.
+It is however encouraging to see that the learned error correction term for the predicted rotation is still beneficial for pushes not seen during training.